 1. Spinal Flexion: Movements that cause rounding of the spine (like the obvious sit-ups and crunches).

-It also include things like bending over improperly by rounding at your spine instead of hinging at your hips and maintaining a neutral spine on the way down.
+…and things like bending over improperly by rounding at your spine instead of hinging at your hips and maintaining a neutral spine on the way down.

 2. Spinal extension: Movements in the opposite direction from above also create excess pressure, like back-bends or even full upward dog positions in yoga.